What can help or hurt a home appraisal

 Sometimes, an appraiser compares your property to an outlier, like a home that sold between relatives for a lower cost or sold at foreclosure.
 That can negatively impact your home appraisal.

 A home appraiser doesn’t just consider your home’s value compared to similar properties or with historic sale data.
 They also analyze the market at large to forecast supply and demand.
 They’ll examine whether sale or leasing prices are increasing or decreasing in your area, whether foreclosures rates and vacancies are dropping or rising, and other similar factors.
 This analysis not only helps determine appropriate value, but aims to show future benefits of ownership to potential buyers.

-If you’ve received any pre-market offers above asking price in your area, let your home appraiser know.
-It might just help your appraisal value.
+If you’ve received any offers above asking price in your area, let your home appraiser know — it might just help your appraisal value.

 11. Appraiser experience